totvs/tjf-samples/tjf-repository-samples/tjf-repository-multidb-sample/README.md

   <img src="multidbLightside.png" width="600" height="600">
 </p>

-Com isso podemos vender os dados do darkside para as forças do lightside e do lightside para o darkside sem nenhum lado saber que temos as informações do outro.
+Com isso, é possível compartilhar os dados do lado sombrio com as forças do lado luminoso, e vice-versa, sem que nenhum dos lados saiba que possuímos as informações do outro.

 ## Que a força esteja com você!